 Furthermore, in 403 BCE, they used the iconic alphabet in Athens, and it eventually became the standard one.
 Today, we know it as the classical Greek alphabet.

 Modern Greek alphabets comprise 24 letters and seven vowels.
 These 24 letters in upper and lower case look as:

 Α α, Β β, Γ γ, Δ δ, Ε ε, Ζ ζ, Η η, Θ θ, Ι ι, Κ κ, Λ λ, Μ μ, Ν ν, Ξ ξ, Ο ο, Π π, Ρ ρ, Σ σ/ς, Τ τ, Υ υ, Φ φ, Χ χ, Ψ ψ, Ω ω.

 These include the lower and upper cases both.
 It is also interesting to note that before 500 BCE, the Greek alphabet had the writing direction of right to left but it later changed to left to right.

 How Many Letters are in the Hawaiian Alphabet?

 Hawaii had its own language and culture before the colonized British.
 The alphabet of the Hawaiian language consists of only 13 letters.

 It is a colonized version of the language and culture.
-It was cultivated by the missionaries who attempted to translate the bible during the 19th century.
+The missionaries who attempted to translate the Bible during the 19th century cultivated the Hawaiian language.

 The alphabets are